jperradin/nexus/docs/api_reference.md

 ### Cluster

-Represents a cluster of nodes with connectivity, spatial properties, and robust percolation detection using period vector analysis.
-Handles periodic boundary conditions and computes structural properties for percolation theory analysis.
+Represents a group of connected nodes forming a single cluster.
+A cluster is produced by a clustering strategy and consumed by analyzers.
+It holds the set of member nodes and provides methods to compute physical properties such as unwrapped positions, center of mass, gyration radius, percolation probability, and order parameter.

 #### Initialization